ToolboxGenomics/tbg-docs/customers.md

 }
 ```

-#### Retrieve ALL customers details
+#### Retrieve ALL customers
-You can get all your customers using this API Access Point.
+You can get all your customers using this API endpoint.
 <table>
   <tr>
     <td><strong>URL</strong></td>